bryetz/Agenerative/README.md

 ```

 # How to Run:
+- Add any desired documents for context to the dataset folder in trt-llm-rag-windows for vectorization.
 - In the terminal, run .\run.bat and input the name of your conda installation directory.
+- The embeddings will be stored in the storage-default directory after being generated, so if you want to add new documents delete this folder and restart the application to generate new embeddings.